amd/quark-documentation/docs/pytorch/tutorial_mx.rst

 Introduction
 ============

-In this tutorial, we will learn how to use MX datatypes with Quark.
+In this tutorial, we will learn how to use MX data types with Quark.

-MX is a new family of quantization datatypes defined by this `specification <https://www.opencompute.org/documents/ocp-microscaling-formats-mx-v1-0-spec-final-pdf>`__ and explored thoroughly in `Microscaling Data Formats for Deep Learning <https://arxiv.org/abs/2310.10537>`__
+MX is a new family of quantization data types defined by this `specification <https://www.opencompute.org/documents/ocp-microscaling-formats-mx-v1-0-spec-final-pdf>`__ and explored thoroughly in `Microscaling Data Formats for Deep Learning <https://arxiv.org/abs/2310.10537>`__

-The key feature of MX is that it subdivides tensors into arbitrary blocks of elements that share a scale, instead of using a single per tensor scale like many other datatypes.
+The key feature of MX is that it subdivides tensors into arbitrary blocks of elements that share a scale, instead of using a single per tensor scale like many other data types.

 This allows for better accuracy with more fine-grained scaling while still reducing storage and computational requirements.